IoT-Based Patient Monitoring Systems: An Overview

 Smart patient monitoring system examples.

-Far from being a theoretical, futuristic concept, smart patient monitoring systems are being used around the world as you read this.
+Far from being a theoretical, futuristic concept, smart patient monitoring systems are being used worldwide as you read this.

-Though there are numerous examples of IoT-based patient monitoring systems, we’ll highlight three applications that are currently trending: heart monitoring, biomarker sensing, and treating COVID-19.
+Though there are numerous examples of IoT-based patient monitoring systems, we’ll highlight three currently trending applications: heart monitoring, biomarker sensing, and treating COVID-19.

 Heart Monitoring